Menu HOME HOME ABOUT SERVICES FAQ/RESOURCES CONTACT

 Saute onion in olive oil until translucent.
 Add garlic, stir and cook for a minute or two before adding a few spoonfuls of homemade or store bought Marinara sauce.
 In a separate container steam green beans.
 Stir the tomato-onion mixture over the green beans and serve.

 This recipe is full of nutrients.
 The beans provide the carotenoids lutein & beta carotene for healthy eyes, B-vitamins, antioxidants, and the mineral silicon for bone health and formation of connective tissue.
-The tomatoes provide abundant amounts of the antioxidnet lycopene important for protection of our cells and DNA, and in reducing the risk of prostrate, breast and pancreatic cancers, especially when consumed with fats such as olive oil.
+The tomatoes provide abundant amounts of the antioxidant lycopene important for protection of our cells and DNA, and in reducing the risk of prostrate, breast and pancreatic cancers, especially when consumed with fats such as olive oil.

 Mangia!